mohanaji97/MTVCreative_LoreFriendly_byMohaNaji/README.md

 How to install.

 step 1: unzip winrar files
-step 2: move the folder to your ''cars'' server folder setp 3: ensure mtvcreative_lrcars in you cfg folder
+step 2: move the folder to your resource server folder setp 3: ensure [MTVCars] in you server.cfg folder

 ```

 # V= 1.0.0 vBeta

+This pack includes a variety of vehicles, featuring Japanese-style cars and racing cars.
+You'll find iconic cars with a sporty and aggressive design typical of Japanese culture
+as well as vehicles built for high-speed competitions.
+It also includes event vehicles like the "Safe Car" designed for safety during special events, and other exclusive vehicles.
+All vehicles, both vanilla and server-specific, have been enhanced with modified sounds to improve the auditory experience.
+The pack has been unified to optimize performance and ensure a smooth
+high-quality user experience, all within the context of Vanilla Work.

 ### Contact Me
 <a href="https://www.linkedin.com/in/mohamed-ali-naji-9a7034337/"><img alt="LinkedIn" src="https://img.shields.io/badge/LinkedIn-Mohamed%20Ali-blue?style=flat-square&logo=linkedin"></a>